basti/icebergist.com/source/_posts/2016-05-11-deploying-with-capistrano-3.markdown

 ```
 bundle exec cap production deploy
 ```
-and that is it, your app is alive and you can visit it on server's name url, in our example case _your.staging.server.com_.
+and that is it, your app is live and you can visit it on server's name url, in our example case _your.staging.server.com_.

 Note: you can find complete documentation on [Capistrano site](http://capistranorb.com/).

 Have a nice day!